 Obviously, there remain many crucial questions.
 One such question is the role of basin-scale low-frequency climate variability such as the Atlantic multidecadal oscillation (AMO) and the Pacific decadal oscillation on the differential inter-ocean warming.
-In particular, the AMO, which arguably results from the natural oscillation of the AMOC driven in the North Atlantic sinking regions [e.g., Knight et al., 2005; Lee and Wang, 2010], may have directly contributed to the rapid warming of the Atlantic Ocean since the 1950s.
-As shown in Figure S3a, the simulated North Atlantic Ocean heat content in EXP_ATL exhibits a low-frequency multidecadal signal similar to the observed AMO, almost perfectly reproducing that of EXP CTR prior to the 1960s.
+In particular, the AMO, which is arguably resulted from the natural oscillation of the AMOC and driven in the North Atlantic sinking regions [e.g., Knight et al., 2005; Lee and Wang, 2010] may have directly contributed to the rapid warming of the Atlantic Ocean since the 1950s.
+As shown in Figure S3a, the simulated North Atlantic Ocean heat content in EXP_ATL exhibits a low-frequency multidecadal signal somewhat mimicking the observed AMO, almost perfectly reproducing that of EXP_CTR prior to the 1960s.
 In EXP_REM, however, the multidecadal signal during the 1920s - 1950s, which is clearly visible in both EXP_CTR and EXP_ATL is completely missing.
-The absence of this multidecadal signal in EXP_REM suggests that processes internal to the Atlantic Ocean cause the multidecadal swing in EXP_CTR prior to the 1960s.
-During the 1960s - 2000s, on the other hand, remote processes seem to have contributed more than internal processes to the large increase in the North Atlantic heat content.
-The simulated South Atlantic Ocean heat content in EXP_CTR and EXP_REM is characterized by a monotonic increase after the 1960s, whereas in EXP_ATL there is no apparent change in the South Atlantic heat content throughout the 20th century.
-These results lead to a conclusion that remote processes mainly forced the ocean heat content increase in both North and South Atlantic during the 1960s - 2000s in EXP CTR with a moderate contribution by internal processes in the North Atlantic.
-There are some limitations in this study.
-In particular, the CCSM3_POP used as the main tool in this study is not an eddy-resolving resolution model.
-Therefore, it is important that the
+The absence of this multidecadal signal in EXP_REM clearly suggests that the multidecadal swing in EXP_CTR prior to the 1960s is caused by processes internal to the Atlantic Ocean.
+During the 1960s - 2000s, on the other hand, remote processes seem to have contributed more then internal processes to the large increase in the North Atlantic heat content.
+The simulated South Atlantic Ocean heat content in EXP_CTR remains unchanged until the 1960s, after which it increases monotonically.
+As in EXP_CTR, the South Atlantic Ocean heat content in EXP_REM is also characterized by a monotonic increase after the 1960s.
+In the case of EXP_ATL, however, there is no apparent change in the South Atlantic heat content throughout the 20th century.
+These results lead to a conclusion that remote processes mainly forced the ocean heat content increase in both North and South Atlantic during the 1960s - 2000s in EXP_CTR with a moderate contribution by internal processes in the North Atlantic.